-You can check out the first three parts of this series by clicking on the links below.
+You can check out the other parts of this blog series by clicking on the links below.

 This post contains affiliate links.
 You can see my disclosure here.

 Designated Space for Math Stations

 When setting up your classroom, the first must have is a designated space where all of your math station materials can be accessed easily.

 If you’re using a guided math bulletin board to display your rules, expectations, and procedures, this is a great space to keep all of your materials and math stations in.
 You can learn more about setting up a guided math bulletin board here.